Understanding Financial Wellness for LGBT Families

 Why Representation and Understanding Matter

-Healthcare costs for gender-affirming procedures or fertility treatments
+Healthcare costs for gender-affirming procedures or fertility treatments.

-Adoption or surrogacy planning for building a family
+Adoption or surrogacy planning for building a family.

-Estate planning in states where protections may vary
+Estate planning in states where protections may vary.

-Workplace benefits and whether they fully support partners and families
+Workplace benefits and whether they fully support partners and families.

-Bias in the industry sometimes makes clients feel judged or misunderstood An advisor who gets this will not only support your financial goals, but they’ll also respect your identity and relationships.
+An advisor who understands these nuances will not only support your financial goals but will also respect your identity and relationships.

 What to Look for in an Advisor

 Cultural Competence: Do they have experience working with LGBTQIA+ clients?
-Do they understand the community’s unique needs
+Do they understand the community’s unique needs?

 Fiduciary Standard: Are they legally required to put your best interests first?